 Future cricket pitch needs to 2031 are modelled below using 'Team Generation Rates' (TGRs), which identify how many people in a specified age group in the borough are required to generate one team.
+For women and girls, future team numbers have been estimated on the basis of efforts to promote the game for these groups.
 These are then applied to projected changes in population to identify the likely number of teams in the future.
 The extra wickets calculation is based upon the seasonal capacity of a 'good' quality grass wicket.

-Team type Age Current Current TGR Population Teams Extra Extra range population teams 2031 2031 teams wickets Adult males 16-55 42,828 50 1: 857 48,995 57 7 14 Adult females 16-55 43,172 1 1: 43,174 49,389 1 0 0 Junior males 10-15 5,976 29 1: 206 6,837 33 4 8 Junior females 10-15 6,024 2 1: 3,012 6,891 2 0 0
+Team type Age Current Current TGR Population Teams Extra Extra range population teams 2031 2031 teams wickets Adult males 16-55 42,828 52 1: 824 48,995 59 7 14 Adult females 16-55 43,172 0 - 49,389 1 0 0 Junior males 10-15 5,976 30 1: 199 6,837 34 4 8 Junior females 10-15 6,024 0 - 6,891 2 0 0

-- Demand trends: There has been a long-term decline in cricket participation nationally, which has been mirrored to a lesser extent in the borough. - Women and Girls: Only Leeds and Broomfield Cricket Club has women and girls' teams. - Spare capacity: Two former club sites are currently available but unused, as are cricket pitches on seven school sites, which confirms that there is some current spare capacity. - Changing facilities: Whilst the standard of the playing surfaces is high with 16 of 19 wickets rated as good, many changing pavilions do not meet modern standards of space with poor access for disabled players and spectators.
-Changing for officials is frequently inadequate and few pavilions are able to accommodate female changing. - Security of tenure: Only 15 out of 20 pitch sites have secured community access, which makes it difficult for the five clubs based at the unsecured sites to apply for external funding to improve facilities, because they have insufficient security of tenure.
+- Demand trends: There has been a long-term decline in cricket participation nationally, which has been mirrored to a lesser extent in the borough. - Women and Girls: There are currently no women and girls' teams in the borough. - Spare capacity: Two former club sites are currently available but unused, as are cricket pitches on seven school sites, which confirms that there is some current spare capacity. - Changing facilities: Whilst the standard of the playing surfaces is high with 16 of 19 wickets rated as good, many changing pavilions do not meet modern standards of space with poor access for disabled players and spectators.
+Changing for officials is frequently inadequate and few pavilions are able to accommodate female changing.

+• Security of tenure: 15 out of 20 pitch sites have secured community access, which makes it difficult for the five clubs based at the unsecured sites to apply for external funding to improve facilities, because they have insufficient security of tenure.